JeanLoupp/XPBD/README.md

 # XPBD

-Project for IG3DA
+Project for IG3DA.
+A report can be found [here](Report.pdf).

 # Features
-- Edit and save scenes
+- Rope, cloth, soft body simulation
-- Switch from rasterizer to raytracer
+- UI to change parameters
-- Spheres, Torus, and any shape with triangles

 # Controls
-- Press SPACE to toggle Raytracing
+- Use the mouse and left click to move the camera
-- Press P to take a screenshot
+- Right click to grab a particle
 - Scroll to zoom in/out
-- Use mouse to turn around subject

-# TODO
-- Add a triangle mesh for torus (they appear as circles in the rasterizer)
-- Fix flickering at the bottom of the image with some scenes

 ## First build